Wafflol/Obsidian/Phys 159 Labs/Lab 08/Lab 08.md

 3. **Relate Quantities**
-	- Things we can measure
+	- what we can measure
+		- volume in syringe
+		- force on scale from pin
+		- mass of weights
+		- distance from fulcrum to pin and syringe

-		- *replace with measurements ex. length of string* We can measure *replace with measurable dimension* *State all variables and what they mean*
+	*State all variables and what they mean*
 	*derive equation*
 	*derive uncertainties*